nguyen-vh/CPPChecker/README.md

 ### **Important**

-There is a Github-Action which tests "CPPChecker.cpp" and if it fails, **DO NOT DOWNLOAD IT!**
+There is a Github-Action which tests "CPPChecker.cpp", if it fails, **DO NOT DOWNLOAD IT!**